Arthur Lourié: Into exile

-In 1921 he went on an official visit to Berlin, where he befriended Busoni, and from which he failed to return.
+In 1921 he went on an official visit to Berlin, where he befriended Ferruccio Busoni, and from which he failed to return.
 His works were thereafter proscribed in the USSR.
-In 1922 he settled in Paris, where he became friends with the philosopher Jacques Maritain and was introduced to Stravinsky by Vera Sudeykina.
+In 1922 he settled in Paris, where he became friends with the philosopher Jacques Maritain and was introduced to Igor Stravinsky by Vera Sudeykina.
 Maritain championed his work early on, viewing the young Lourié not only as an important composer, but as a composer with an important capacity to express Catholic theology and philosophy in music.
 Lourié dedicated a number of his works to Maritain, including the Gigue from 4 Pièces Pour Piano (1928).
 From 1924 to 1931 he was one of Stravinsky's most important champions, often becoming part of the Stravinsky household as he wrote articles about his fellow composer and preparing piano reductions of his works.
 He and the Stravinskys eventually parted company over a feud with Vera, and Stravinsky seldom afterwards mentioned his existence.
 In his works of the Paris years Lourié's early radicalism turns to an astringent form of neoclassicism and Russophile nostalgia; a dialogue with Stravinsky's works of the same period is evident, even to the extent that Stravinsky may have taken ideas from the younger composer: Lourié's A Little Chamber Music (1924) seems to prophesy Stravinsky's Apollon musagète (1927), his Concerto spirituale for chorus, piano and orchestra (1929) the latter's Symphony of Psalms (1930).
 Certainly in his later works Stravinsky adopted Lourié's style of notation with blank space instead of empty bars.
 Lourié also composed two symphonies (No. 1 subtitled Sinfonia dialectica) and an opera, The Feast in a Time of Plague.
 A man of very wide culture, who cultivated the image of a dandy and aesthete, he set poems of Sappho, Pushkin, Heine, Verlaine, Blok, Mayakovsky, Dante, classical Latin and medieval French poets.
 He was also a talented painter.

 American years

-When the Germans occupied Paris in 1940, Lourié fled to the USA, assisted by Serge Koussevitzky.
+When the Germans occupied Paris in 1940, Lourié, with assistance from Serge Koussevitzky, emigrated to the United States.
 He settled in New York.
+In 1946, he became an American citizen and joined the staff of Voice of America's Russian division.
+He was recorded in the 1950 United States census as living in Manhattan with Elizabeth.

 He wrote some film scores but gained almost no performances for his more serious works, though he continued to compose.
-He spent over ten years writing an opera after Pushkin's The Moor of Peter the Great called The Blackamoor of Peter the Great, so far unperformed, though a lapidary orchestral suite has been recorded.
-He also composed a setting of sections from T. S. Eliot's Little Gidding for tenor and instruments (1959): this could be seen as another instance of pre-Stravinsky-ing Stravinsky, who set one of the same texts as the anthem The Dove Descending in 1962.
+He spent over ten years writing an opera after Pushkin's The Moor of Peter the Great called The Blackamoor of Peter the Great, so far unperformed, though an orchestral suite has been recorded.
+He also composed a setting of sections from T. S. Eliot's Little Gidding for tenor and instruments (1959).

+Lourié died in Princeton, New Jersey.